 To access your Google Nest devices, you'll need to sign in with your Google or Nest credentials.

-Certified Google partners may ask you to access their service using the partner’s sign-in or Google account credentials.
+Certified Google partners might ask you to access their service using the partner's login or Google Account credentials.

 Google Partner Security